optimizers/cpkrylov/README.md

 cpkrylov is a Matlab package implementing Constraint-Preconditioned variants of Krylov solvers for the solution of *regularized* saddle-point linear systems.
-The saddle-point matrix is assumed to be nonsingular; its leading block may be nonsymmetric, and its trailing block may be nonzero and symmetric.
+The saddle-point matrix is assumed to be nonsingular; its leading block may be nonsymmetric, and its trailing block must be nonzero and symmetric.
 In particular, cpkrylov implements constraint-preconditioned variants of the CG, Lanczos-CG, MINRES, SYMMLQ, GMRES(l) and DQGMRES methods.
-Details on the solvers and the constraint preconditioners used by them are provided in
+Details on the solvers and the related constraint preconditioners are provided in

    Daniela di Serafino and Dominique Orban,
    Constraint-Preconditioned Krylov Solvers for Regularized Saddle-Point Systems,